ElJoker63/telegram-docker-vm/README.md

 *   **SSH Access**: Automatically generates credentials and exposes a port for SSH connection.
 *   **Dynamic Resource Management**: Admins can configure RAM, CPU, and GPU availability globally without restarting the bot.
 *   **GPU Passthrough**: Support for NVIDIA GPUs (requires NVIDIA Container Toolkit).
+*   **User Authorization**: Admin-controlled whitelist system to restrict bot access to approved users only.
+*   **Command Registration**: Bot automatically registers all available commands with Telegram for better user experience.
+*   **Asynchronous Operations**: All Docker operations are fully asynchronous to prevent blocking other users.
+*   **Secure Web Terminal**: Cloudflare Tunnel provides HTTPS access without exposing any ports externally.
 *   **Persistence**: User states and global configurations are saved in a SQLite database.

 ## Prerequisites